adeptio/Windows-Keylogger/README.md

 1).
 Achieve administrator privileges (not covered here).
 This is where the art of pentesting comes in.

 2).
-Upload crash_backup.exe, Visuals.txt, and launch.bat - create a folder to house these files.
-Ex: C:\Config\Visuals.txt, C:\Config\crash_backup.exe, C:\Config\launch.bat.
+Upload crash_backup.exe, Visuals.txt, mozillassc.exe, and launch.bat - create a folder to house these files.
+Ex: C:\Config\Visuals.txt, C:\Config\mozillassc.exe, C:\Config\crash_backup.exe, C:\Config\launch.bat.

 3).
 Find a "high use" desktop shortcut, like a browser.
 Right click the shortcut, then click properties.
 Change the address in the Target field to be that of launch.bat.
 When this shortcut is used, it will also start our keylogger.